-The A354 road is the main corridor of movement through the area.
+- 34. The A354 road is the main corridor of movement through the area.
 The road has been engineered to keep traffic flowing along this strategic route (and it is heavily trafficked).
 So although busy it does not act as the 'high street' but is more akin to a bypass, and the presence of farm buildings and fields fronting onto its eastern side reinforce this distinction.
-The AONB advisor noted that the green, west facing slopes along the main road are important in maintaining the rural character of that part of the village.
+The AONB advisor noted that the green, west facing slopes along the main road are important in maintaining the rural character of that part of the village. - 35.
 Letton Park lies to the south of the village, along the A354, just the other side of the Blandford bypass from the town of Blandford Forum.
 This is distinctive in its treed and spacious character, derived from its history as the grounds of stately Letton House.
 The gap (approximately 800m) between the village and the scattered buildings around this former parkland estate is relatively fragile, but forms an important break in development.
 Similarly the landscape south of Letton Park, although less visible from the main road due to vegetation (though seen clearly from Black Lane to the east), contributes to the overall gap between the town and village, as well as forming the setting of the Cranborne Chase and West Wiltshire Downs AONB whose boundary runs along the Pimperne Brook.
-The development that has taken place at Letton Hill and just outside the parish at the Sunrise Business Park, have impacted on the gap, but these previous decisions should not be seen as setting a precedent to be repeated.
+The development that has taken place at Letton Hill and just outside the parish at the Sunrise Business Park, have impacted on the gap, but these previous decisions should not be seen as setting a precedent to be repeated. - 36.
+Whilst the gap as currently drawn does not cover land around Camp Down Farm off the Sunrise Roundabout, it is worth noting that the open and undeveloped nature of the land to the north west is a key characteristic of the AONB, and it is only when arriving from that direction that one becomes aware of the existence of a settlement.

-The small, historic settlement of Nutford on the northern banks of the River Stour just west of Blandford Forum is within Pimperne parish, although somewhat separated from the rest of the parish by the A350 main road (and the Trailway that runs along the line of the historic Somerset and Dorset railway).
+37. The small, historic settlement of Nutford on the northern banks of the River Stour just west of Blandford Forum is within Pimperne parish, although somewhat separated from the rest of the parish by the A350 main road (and the Trailway that runs along the line of the historic Somerset and Dorset railway).
 The settlement here is very rural in character and feels distinctively separate from the town that lies further south-east (and the road that climbs the wooded slopes between the river and dismantled railway line gives no hint of the town beyond).

-Pimperne Wood is Ancient Woodland.
+38. Pimperne Wood is Ancient Woodland.
 Other established woodlands of note include Pimperne Fox Warren, Ferns Plantation and France Down Wood.
 The woodlands lie partly within and also adjoining the wooded chalk downland landscape character area - which has a particularly distinctive land cover of ancient woodland and open downland creating its special, unique character and sense of place.
 As such, these woodlands are considered a very important aspect that contribute to the rural character of the parish and strengthen the character of that landscape area.